 7. Banana peel

 Bananas are a rich source of nutrients, not just for us humans but for plants as well.
 And they also help in keeping away those nasty bugs and insects.
-You just need to chop a banana peel nicely, and place it around the stem of the plant just under the soil line.
+You just need to chop a banana peel well and place it around the stem of the plant just under the soil line.
 Placing the peel in the soil will add nutrients to the soil and keep the pests away.

 8. Foil paper